Jesuit Brothers of Canada & U.S.A. proclaim…

-Jesuit Brothers proclaim the good news of Jesus Christ by working in such fields as drama, technology, engineering, manual labor and social ministries.
+the good news of Jesus Christ by working in such fields as drama, technology, engineering, archivists and social ministries.
 They staff retreat houses, mission centers and parishes.
-Brothers work as administrators, carpenters, computer technicians, chaplains, food managers, fundraisers, gardeners, printers, and retreat directors.
-In schools, they serve as teachers, infirmarians, librarians and coaches.
+Brothers work as administrators, computer technicians, chaplains, fundraisers, artists, health care professionals, scientists, and retreat directors.
+In schools, they serve as teachers, librarians, digital media specialists and coaches.
 These are only a few of the many ministries of the Jesuit Brother.
 What determines the choice of ministry?
 The changing needs of the Society of Jesus and the Church of the 21st Century.

 - Br.
 Pat Douglas, S.J.